petillocode/PortfolioRepo/README.md

 I completed this project for the Excel Course I took through the aforementioned IBM Data Analyst Certificate.
 It mainly demonstrates my use of pivot tables to visualize car sales data.

 5-Course6FinalProject.ipynb: This was part of the final exam for the "Databases and SQL for Data Science with Python" course I took through the same IBM program.
 It involves using SQL to query and analyze real-world data about Chicago.

+6-June2023SocialMediaPresentationAnon.pptx
+This is an anonymized monthly social media report I completed for a nonprofit organization I work with as one of their data analysts.
+I created the dashboards in PowerBI and then incorporated them into my monthly report in the form of a PowerPoint presentation.